What is a Factoring Company?: Small Business Options

 Triumph Business Capital

 Triumph Business Capital specializes in invoice factoring for trucking and freight companies.
-The trucking industry utilizes invoice factoring more than any other industry.
+The trucking industry utilizes invoice factoring more than any other industry, and Triumph handles many factoring transactions for these businesses.

 Triumph offers additional incentives like a fuel card program, insurance, and equipment financing.
-The company also offers invoice factoring to staffing companies, oil and gas, manufacturing, telecommunications, and service businesses.
+The company also offers invoice factoring to staffing companies, as well as to businesses in the oil and gas, manufacturing, telecommunications, and service sectors.

 Triumph’s discount rates range from 1% to 4%, and it offers a 100% advance rate with no reserves.
 It offers both recourse and non-recourse financing.